2025 Wisconsin Permaculture Convergence Sessions

 This is an experiential workshop that will invoke the ancient practice of forest bathing (Shinrin-yoku).
 This easy, "anywhere anytime" practice not only supports your physical and mental health, but opens the door for a truly reciprocal, appreciative relationship with the beings who share your space.

-Magie Turnbull
+Maggie Turnbull

 Maggie Turnbull is a professional astronomer, a Buddhist, a naturalist, a meditation teacher, and a mental health practitioner.
 She specializes in the study of life in the universe, and her goal is to help people feel more connected to the web of life that spans the earth and stars.